 After graduating from Emory, I decided not to take a gap year before attending graduate school.
 I was accepted into UCLA’s MFA program through their Department of World Arts and Cultures/Dance.
 I was their first student ever admitted straight out of their undergraduate education.
 As a first-generation Mexican-American, I hope to inspire future students, as the marvelous professors at Emory inspired me.
-I currently dance with David Rousseve/REALITY, and I am an Assistant Professor of Dance at California State University, Long Beach before joining the Emory Dance faculty in 2019 as Assistant Professor of Dance.
+I have danced with David Rousseve/REALITY, and was a Assistant Professor of Dance at California State University, Long Beach before joining the Emory Dance faculty in 2019 as Assistant Professor of Dance.

 Liz Saluke, '08

 History Major and Dance Minor